...

 Vitamin C – This potent antioxidant and antitoxin can neutralize various carcinogens, such as the nitrosamines that form in cured meat and sausages.
 Vitamin C also enhances the function of the immune system and helps slow the spread of tumor cells.

-Flavonoids – These are non-nutritive components of foods, also called phytochemicals, which are found in most fruits.
+Flavonoids – These are non-nutritive components of foods, also called phytochemicals, found in most fruits.
 When they were discovered, they were thought to be simple vegetable pigments whose only function was to give color to the fruit.
 Today, it is well known that they have great healing and preventative power, acting as antioxidants, anti-inflammatories, and anticarcinogens.
 “In vitro” experiments have demonstrated that the flavonoids in citrus can halt the development of malignant tumors and prevent metastasis.

 Limonoids – These are among the many aromatic substances found in citrus.
 They are located primarily in the peel.
 The best known is d-limonene.
 Animal studies have demonstrated that it can neutralize carcinogens that cause stomach and breast cancer.
 In this way, d-limonene prevents this disease.

 Pectin – This soluble fiber is found in the pulp and white inner peel.
 Pectin also forms part of other fruits, such as the apple.
-A study at the University of Detroit demonstrated that citrus pectin prevents metastasis of prostate cancer in laboratory rats.
+A study at the University of Detroit demonstrated that citrus pectin prevents prostate cancer metastasis in laboratory rats.
 It likely has a similar effect on human beings, not only prostate cancer but other types of cancer.

 Anatomy of an Orange

-2. Mesocarp (white inner peel) – This part of the fruit is rich in pectin, a vegetable fiber known for its anti-cholesterol and anticarcinogenic properties.
+- Mesocarp (white inner peel) – This part of the fruit is rich in pectin, a vegetable fiber known for its anti-cholesterol and anticarcinogenic properties.
 Its medical application has gained importance since a study by the National Cancer Institute of the United States demonstrated that it is a potent inhibitor of prostate cancer in laboratory rats.

-3. Endocarp (juicy pulp) – This is the most edible portion of the fruit, composed of eight to twelve sections consisting of tiny cells filled with juice.
+The orange’s mesocarp may be eaten without difficulty.
+Considering the benefits of cholesterol and possibly cancer, one should not discard the white material that adheres to the pulp when the fruit is peeled. - Endocarp (juicy pulp) – This is the most edible portion of the fruit, composed of eight to twelve sections consisting of tiny cells filled with juice.
 Once the juice has been extracted, the orange pulp is rich in pectin and other vegetable fiber.
 It is a good practice to eat the pulp if it is not too fibrous.

 Green Oranges can be Ripe